Toxic Mold Overview

 - Stachybotrys atra

-Why is Mold Harmful to Humans?
+Why Is Mold Harmful to Humans?

-Regardless of whether a particular strain of mold produces VOCs or toxins, all molds should be considered potential health risks, and the presence of mold should lead to an investigation, cleaning, and/or removal.
+Some VOCs produce adverse health effects in certain predisposed individuals.
+In contrast to VOCs, toxins do not evaporate easily.
+Some toxins are considered very dangerous to humans.
+Regardless of whether a particular strain of mold produces VOCs or toxins, all molds should be considered potential health risks.
+The presence of mold should lead to an investigation, cleaning, and possible removal.

 According to the Centers for Disease Control & Prevention (CDC), people with compromised immune systems and allergies, including those with asthma, are most vulnerable to the negative effects of mold exposure.